FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

        ZU is expressed as a ratio (horizontal : vertical).

-       For ex- ample: ZU = 2.0 represents 2.0 horizontal to 1.0 vertical.
+       For example: ZU = 2.0 represents 2.0 horizontal to 1.0 vertical.

 **Instructional Comments for the BREACH.DAT File**